 There are a few ways you can work with your internal team and your publishers to solve this problem.
 Many publishers are using software that gets around ad blockers while others are asking their readers to whitelist their site or pay for content, according to a HubSpot study.
 Communicate with your publishers to find the best options for your relationship.
 Find ways to create less obtrusive ads so users are more likely to whitelist the site, or make ads that get around ad blocking technology.

-Another way to get around ad blocking software is to invest in native advertising and sponsored content.
+Another way to get around ad-blocking software is to invest in native advertising and sponsored content.
 Native ads are integrated into a publisher’s website and mimic the look and feel of the site so they are a cohesive part of the content even though they have a specific call to action (CTA).
 Sponsored content is similar to native advertising in that it blends in with the rest of the site, but it doesn’t necessarily have a CTA.
 Search Engine Journal suggests these two methods as alternatives to ads that may be blocked because they help with banner blindness, create a positive user experience and are informative.
-Just be sure to follow all FTC guidelines so you don’t get penalized.
+Just be sure to follow all Canadian Ad Standards guidelines so that you don’t get penalized.

 Understand Organic Content and Paid Advertising Within Your Digital Marketing Strategy

 There is a lot of noise competing for your customers’ attention online.
 There are countless articles, videos, infographics and advertisements flashing before their eyes every day.
 While organic content is still important for your SEO rankings and social media campaigns, it might not be enough to attract customers.